whisthq/vm-scripts/README.md

 - Disable Shutdown, Logout and Sleep in Start Menu
 - Set Auto-Login

 After running `cloud.ps1`, dotnetfx won't be fully installed (1 package will be missing), the Fractal disconnect button won't be pinned to the Start Menu and the Display settings won't be greyed-out.
-To have those features, you need to log back on the cloud computer via RDP and do:
+To have those features, you need to log back on the cloud computer via RDP and do the following:
 - Open PowerShell and run "choco install dotnetfx --force
 - Open Start Menu, right-click "_Exit Fractal_" and select "Pin to Start"
 - Open "Local Group Policy Editor", naviguate to \User Configuration\Administrative Tools\Control Panel\Display and set both the settings listed there (Disable the Display Control Panel, Hide Settings tab) to "Enabled"

+### Linux Ubuntu Cloud Computers
+- Update Linux

+- Update Firewall to allow ICMP pings
+- Install Chocolatey for easy Windows packages installation
+- Install Visual C++ Redistribuable for Windows C++ libraries (vcruntime140.dll, etc.)
+- Install .Net Framework (4.7)
+- Install DirectX
+- Install the Virtual Audio Driver
+- Enable Audio by Autostarting the Audio service
+- Enable Accessibility Mouse Keys
+- Set Mouse Pointer Precision
+- Set Automatic Time & Timezone
+- Disable Network Window since always connected via Ethernet
+- Show File Extensions
+- Install 7-Zip
+- Install Spotify
+- Install Google Chrome
+- Install Nvidia Tesla Public Drivers (in addition to GRID drivers, includes Cuda Toolkit 10.2)
+- Disable Tesla TCC mode to enable Tesla Graphics (WDM mode)
+- Set Optimal Tesla M60 GPU Settings
+- Disable Hyper-V Video (to use the GPU instead, will fail if you're using RDP when running the script)
+- Create Fractal Directory in Program Files
+- Download and Enable the Fractal service
+- Download the Fractal server executable
+- Enable Fractal Firewall Rules
+- Download the Fractal Exit script
+- Download the Fractal auto update script
+- Download & Set the Fractal wallpaper
+- Download the Unison File Sync executable
+- Enable the OpenSSH Server for File Sync
+- Disable Shutdown, Logout and Sleep in Start Menu
+- Set Auto-Login

 The following usage-specific scripts are currently supported, although some of the softwares listed here cannot actually be installed through PowerShell, but are listed for potential manual install: